 The sound of stink bugs flying around indoors has become a harbinger of autumn.
 One has been circling above me the whole time I’ve been writing this story.
 She looks like she’s trying to get into the ceiling but each time she hits it, she bounces off.

 Female stink bugs are slightly larger than males but both can get through the tiny openings in most shutters and soffits in houses and buildings.

 Thom Kuhar is a professor of entomology at Virginia Tech.
-He and has graduate students studying the bug’s behavior “… have noticed that bugs will move up.
+He and his graduate students studying the bug’s behavior “ have noticed that bugs will move up.
 When they land on a structure they will crawl upwards until they basically hit something that stops their progress and then they start searching for a crevice.”

-“The bugs over winter in huge masses (outdoors, often in dead trees, just beneath the bark).
+“The bugs overwinter in huge masses (outdoors, often in dead trees, just beneath the bark).
 Most people don’t get to see that.
-They see the ones that have basically broken away from the overwintering pack and are likely losing their fat reserves that are going to help them get through the winter and they’re desperately looking to start the spring a place to start the spring and it may not be spring it’s just seems that way inside the warm house and they’re probably going to die.”
+They see the ones that have, basically, broken away from the overwintering pack and are likely losing their fat reserves that are going to help them get through the winter and they’re desperately looking to start the spring.
+It may not be spring.
+It just seems that way inside the warm house."

 Kuhar points out that there are several species of native stink bugs that don’t invade people’s living spaces each autumn.
 It’s only the brown marmorated variety from Asia.
 First identified in Pennsylvania in 1989, it quickly gained a foot hold with no local predators to keep it in check.

 But recently, some of our home-grown insects have begun to develop a taste for cilantro.
 That’s how people describe the scent of a crushed stink bug.